Summer Camp

 Location: Turtle Lane Campus, 359 Turtle Lane, Shelburne, VT 05482

 Basketball camp is for student athletes who are entering grades 5-8 in the fall and are ready to dedicate themselves to the game.
 The camp will be a chance to learn and refine your basketball skills with Mr. Macdonald.
 Through drills and scrimmages, players will have fun with fellow basketball enthusiasts, while pushing themselves to grow as a player and teammate.
 Through individual instruction and goal setting, this camp will be a great way to start the summer if you are hoping to make a leap in your basketball skills.
-We celebrate all players!
-Both sessions are non-binary and trans inclusive, please choose the one you feel called to join.
-If you would prefer to join the other week for scheduling reasons, please email Mr. Macdonald.
 In the event of extreme weather or heavy rain, we may move indoors to the Shelburne Town Gym, and the timing may be shifted to afternoon in some cases depending upon gym availability.

 Tyler Macdonald, our Movement teacher and Basketball Coach, holds a B.A. in Transpersonal Psychology from Burlington College and certification in Bothmer teaching.
 He has extensive training in Spacial Dynamics, graduating from Level 1, a five-year in-service training designed for Waldorf movement teachers, in 2006.